suryajeetlondhe/flutter_interview_questions/README.md

 Games or apps with heavy assets

 ---

-110) What are the differences between JIT and AOT?
+110.What are the differences between JIT and AOT?
+---
 JIT (Just-In-Time) and AOT (Ahead-Of-Time) are two ways Dart compiles Flutter apps.

 🔹 JIT (Just-In-Time)
 ✅ Used in development mode